kaoslabsinc/django-iam/README.md

 itself plus a number of properties such as `full_name`, `display_name`, and `initials`.
 Please refer to the code to see what each method does.

+### `IAMUserAdmin`

+`iam.contrib.users.admin.IAMUserAdmin`

+`IAMUserAdmin` is an enhancement over Django's default `UserAdmin`.
+It enables users to create staff users right from the add user screen (important in certain workflows), hides superusers from non-superusers, and hides fields such as user permissions from non-superusers, as they are neither useful in the IAM permissions model, nor every staff user should have access to them.

 ## Development and Testing

 ### IDE Setup